 Winter – Water – Moon – Emotion

-Welcome to the year of the Water Tiger
+Welcome to the Year of the Water Rabbit!

 The moon is yin, the receptive, feminine, dark principle, relating to the subconscious—the hidden, the emotions.
 Water in turn has these same characteristics.
 The state of Water in your body may reflect the state of your emotions.
 Like the planet, you can also have droughts and floods, stagnant pools and fresh flowing streams.